esoteric-skate/site/README.md

 - The production branch is at https://esoteric.host and pulls code from this repo after it has been reviewed.

 ## Note
 Logins are fake there is no DB all credentials are saved as session variables since this is a concept site.
-Be smart, don't enter any real credentials into this site.
+Be smart, don't enter any real credentials into this site (passwords do get hashed though).